 6 Health Benefits of Whey

-Studies have shown that taking whey protein powder post workout helps burn fat while preserving muscle tissue.
+Studies have shown that taking whey protein powder post workout helps burn fat while preserving muscle mass .

-Been heavily stressed lately?
-Turn to whey protein powder for relief.
+5. Alleviates Stress - If you have been heavily stressed lately, I suggest you turn to whey protein powder for relief.
 Research suggests that individuals who consume whey protein express fewer symptoms of depression and a better mood than those who didn't consume it.

 While you should get regular screenings for cancer (especially if it runs in your family), whey protein can help prevent it.